London Cycling Campaign in Sutton: 22 March 2017 meeting notes

 - Fundamental principal is Road User Hierarchy for most of roads in London

 - Residents concerned about traffic displacement.
-We should be sympathetic about that issue … and are looking at how to tackle it to ensure we are not just moving traffic down the road.
+We should be sympathetic about that issue … and we are looking at how to tackle it to ensure we are not just moving traffic down the road.

 - Valerie Shawcross: